mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 **Katagiri Roshi:** With concentration.
 Careful attention means with full concentration.
 You try to deal with it with wholeheartedness.

-**Question:** It’s seems that concentration is involved in thought process, it seems that what you’re talking about is more an awareness than ...
+**Question:** It seems that concentration is involved in [the] thought process, it seems that what you’re talking about is more an awareness than ...

 **Katagiri Roshi:** Awareness, and simultaneously it becomes practice.
-Of course with concentration, consciousness is involved.
+Of course with concentration consciousness is involved.
 When you want to deal with this table, consciousness is already involved, because consciousness sees this table.
 But consciousness is very complicated, not simple work, because it’s connected with your heredity and education, and emotions, and judgement, evaluation... connected with many things.
 That’s why when you see it, immediately you judge it, and then next emotional judgement [or] feeling is coming up.
 So finally we don’t use this table with wholeheartedness.
 Do you understand what I mean?

 So consciousness is already involved.
 Without consciousness, you cannot live in this world.

 **Question:** It seems to me like if you concentrate too much, if you think too much about being careful, then *more* judgements come up.

 **Katagiri Roshi:** That is you playing with your consciousness.
 So you have to let it go.
 You have to use consciousness as simply as you can: you should do it and then let it go.
 That’s practice.

 But usually we do it with wholeheartedness and then we judge the result.
 And then, what should we do, we should work harder, and then we do that, and then we judge it.
 That kind of thing always happens.
 So [with] that, finally we are very confused, nervous, you know?
 Exhausted.

 So all you can do is, with wholeheartedness, deal with this *now*, and then let it go.
 You should open; and then next moment, you just do it, with a [new, fresh] feeling.

 So always there are two practices: holding, and letting it go. *Holding* means see this table.
 And then do it.
 And then let it go.